 Computer engineers work in a variety of settings including computer engineering firms, large corporations, government institutions, the communication sector, computer manufacturing companies, telecommunication industry and private consultancy.

 This data shows historical and projected employment levels (thousands) for this occupation.
 Data should be used as a guide only.
-Where exact job data has not been available, data from a related field has been used.
+In this instance, exact job data has not been available, data related to Electronics Engineers has been used.
 Source: ABS Labour Force Survey.

 This data shows median weekly cash earnings for the occupation, before tax and not including superannuation.
 These figures are indicative and cannot be used to determine a particular wage rate.
 Data should be used as a guide only.
 Source: Based on ABS Characteristics of Employment survey, August 2015, Cat.
 No. 6333.0, Customised Report.